Skip to content

 The input and output data of the process function are bytes.
 Depending on the wanted type of the data, you might need to convert the data to the expected type.

-Update the Dockerfile to install all required packages that might be required by the model and the model itself:
+Update the Dockerfiles to install all required packages that might be required by the model and the model itself:

 Dockerfile